gitlabhq/gitlab-runner/docs/fleet_scaling/index.md

 command one time, the `config.toml` file contains only one `[[runners]]` section.
 Assuming you set the concurrency value to `1`, only one runner "worker" can execute CI/CD jobs for the runner process on this system.

-### Intermediate configuration: one runner, multiple workers
+### Intermediate configuration: one runner manager, multiple runners

-You can also register multiple runner workers on the same machine.
+You can also register multiple runners on the same machine.
 When you do this, the runner's `config.toml` file has multiple `[[runners]]` sections in it.
 If all of the additional runner workers are registered to use the shell executor, and you update the value of the global configuration option, `concurrent`, to `3`,